paulscherrerinstitute/ecmccfg/examples/test/multi_encoder/readme.md

 ```
 NOTE: if a ECMC_ENC_HOME_ID=-1 the current value in ecmc will not be overwritten.

+The homing encoder will always be referenced, independent of the Cfg.SetAxisEncEnableRefAtHome().

 ## Config encoder

 The newest encoder created is autonatically set to be the one that recives configuration commands.